Jet Marching Methods for Solving the Eikonal Equation: Different types of minimization problems

 \subsection{Optimization algorithms}

 We do not dwell on the details of how to numerically solve the minimization problems in the preceding sections.
 We make some general observations: \begin{itemize} \item These optimization problems are very easy to solve---what's costly is that we have to solve $O(N)$ of them.
 As $h \to 0$, they are strictly convex and well-behaved.
-Empirically, Newton's method converges in $O(1)$ steps (typically fewer than 5 with a well-chosen warm start).
+Empirically, Newton's method converges in $O(1)$ steps (typically fewer than 5 with a well-chosen warm start---see section~\ref{sec:warm-start}).
 We leave a detailed comparison of different approaches to numerically solving these optimization problems for future work. \item The gradients and Hessians of these cost functions are somewhat complicated.
 Programming them can be tricky and tedious, suggesting that automatic differentiation may be a worthwhile approach~\cite{Neidinger:2010aa,Griewank:2008aa}. \item The constraint $\xlam \in \conv(\m{x}_1, \hdots, \m{x}_n)$ corresponds to a set of linear inequality constraints, which are simple to incorporate.
 Because of the form of these constraints, checking the KKT conditions at the boundary is cheap and easy~\cite{Potter:2019ab,Yang:2019aa}.
-See the next section on skipping updates. \item The constraints $\tlam, \that \in \mathbb{S}^{n-1}$ are nonlinear equality constraints.
-However, these constraints can be eliminated.
+See the next section on skipping updates. \item The constraints $\tlam, \that \in \mathbb{S}^{n-1}$ are nonlinear; however, they can be eliminated.
 If $n = 2$, then we can set $\that = (\cos(\theta), \sin(\theta))$, letting $\theta \in \mathbb{R}$.
-For $n > 2$, we can use a Riemannian Newton's method for minimization on $\mathbb{S}^{n-1}$, which is simple to implement and known to converge superlinearly~\cite{Absil:2009aa}. \end{itemize}
+For $n > 2$, we can use a Riemannian Newton's method for minimization on $\mathbb{S}^{n-1}$, which is simple to implement and known to converge superlinearly~\cite{Absil:2009aa}.
+Alternatively, we could use spherical coordinates, although the expressions become unwieldy. \end{itemize}